mmmaly/chcemvediet/README.md

 ### 2.1.
 Local environment ###

-To prepare new clean environment locally on your computer, run the following commands:
+To prepare a new clean environment locally on your computer, run the following commands:

 ```shell
 $ git clone https://github.com/martinmacko47/chcemvediet.git